 A signature isn’t a big space so space dividers are valuable in breaking up your information and directing the eye around your details.
 If you’re concerned that your signature is getting crowded try some colour variation in your text or use vertical bars (pipe glyphs) to break up any long lines.
 This way you can get a lot of information in a small space without compromising design and can keep your contact information distinct from your call-to-action or disclaimer.

+Looking for best email marketing banner designs too?
+Take a look at our 33 great email signature banner examples.
 We hope this answers some of your questions about what helps to make the best company email signatures.
 These are recommendations, not rules, so it’s worth experimenting to see what works best for you… and we’re always here to help.